York13Pud/York13Pud/README.md

-# Hello and welcome.
-I'm Neil
+# Hello and Welcome

 ## :information_desk_person:  About Me  :information_desk_person:

+I'm Neil.
 I am a (newish) Python developer and technical writer in the U.K.

 I am currently in the process of learning Python and a number of other technologies with an aim to be either a backend developer or a technical writer.